Table of Contents

 Okay, now we see why they call him ‘The Glute Guy’...

-Ben Brune, one of Contreras’ colleagues, is a huge fan of giving hip thrusts to his celebrity clients.
+Ben Brune, one of Contreras’ colleagues, is a huge fan of giving the hip thrust exercise to his celebrity clients.
 He’s actually the man responsible for Kate Upton’s butt, which we all agree raised the bar for booty goals worldwide.

 Rep the Science: How do they work?